Usage data dashboard and overage calculations

 For example:

-The platform counts the standard export A every time the customer adds it, which makes two (2) exports, while it counts two (2) times of the main export B as only one (1) export, and one (1) time of the main export C as one (1) export.
-Totally: four (4) exports.
+The platform counts the standard export A every time you add it, which makes up two (2) exports, while it counts the main export B as one (1) export although added twice.
+The platform counts main export C added once as one (1) export.
+In total: four (4) exports.

 Sub-exports

 A sub-export is an export that belongs to the main export and helps cluster multiple similar exports that send data to the same channel but for different countries, languages, etc. However, there might be cases where a sub-export doesn’t belong to the main export because there is no need of the main export for certain setups.
-In this case, the platform creates a non-global placeholder for the main export and associates sub-exports with it.
-For example, FabDis exports, such as Fabdis 3.0 - C01_Extension, are sub-exports that belong to the FabDis 3.0 - Master Channel Shell non-global placeholder main export.
+In this case, the platform creates a non-global placeholder as the main export and associates sub-exports with it.
+For example, FabDis exports, such as Fabdis 3.0 - C01_Extension, are sub-exports that belong to the non-global placeholder main export FabDis 3.0 - Master Channel Shell.

 To count sub-exports on the site level, use the following formulas: